calgem/Paracraft/README.md

 To get started:

-[Step 1:]{.underline} Preparation of the input data.
-The input Excel spreadsheet includes six tabs and should be prepared as follows:
+<ins>Step 1</ins>: Preparation of the input data.
+The input Excel
+spreadsheet includes six tabs and should be prepared as follows:

-1. [LCA parameters:]{.underline} Default life cycle inventory including electricity use, water use, and emission factors collected from literature, US DOE H2A model, GREET model, and eGRID. **No user input** is needed in this tab to run the code.
+1.  <ins>LCA parameters</ins>: Default life cycle inventory including
+    electricity use, water use, and emission factors collected from literature, US DOE H2A model, GREET model, and eGRID. **No user input** is needed in this tab to run the code.

-2. [TEA parameters:]{.underline} Default capital, electricity costs, water costs and other operation and maintenance costs collected from literature, US DOE H2A model, and HDSAM model. **No user input** is needed in this tab.
+2.  <ins>TEA parameters</ins>: Default capital, electricity costs,
+    water costs and other operation and maintenance costs collected from literature, US DOE H2A model, and HDSAM model. **No user input** is needed in this tab.

-3. [Producer:]{.underline} Data for each projects including production, liquefaction and/or compression, storage, and transport. **Mandatory user inputs** in this tab are:
+3.  <ins>Producer</ins>: Data for each projects including production, liquefaction and/or compression, storage, and transport. **Mandatory user inputs** in this tab are: